harrisonlab/nano_diagnositcs/Comparative_genomics/Powdery_mildew_comparisons.md

 # Powdery mildew comparative genomics pipeline

-Documentation of analysis and commands used for comparative genomics work as part of Nano Diagnostics PhD.
+Documentation of analysis and commands used for comparative genomics work as part of Nano Diagnostics PhD. - This file documents effector prediciton and comparisons across the powdery mildew clade.

 Genomes assembled and annotated in nano_diagnostics/P_aphanis, nano_diagnostics/P_leucotricha and nano_diagnostics/B_graminis were used alongside genomes downloaded from NCBI for the following analysis.